selimslab/selimslab.github.io/_posts/2022-4-12-happiness.md

 May it be a light to you in dark places, when all other lights go out.

+You never know what worse luck your bad luck has saved you from.

 ## It will pass